zhiwenh/delib/README.md

 <a name="Ethereum+events"></a>
 #### delib.eth.events(contractName, eventName, blocksBack, filter) ⇒ <code>Promise</code>
-Gets the event logs for an event.
+Gets the event logs of an event.

 **Returns**: <code>Promise</code> - The response contains an array event logs.